JimmyKenMerchant/jimmy-codeviewer/README.txt

 a.
 Shortcodes: [init_spansearch], [spansearch] and [spansearch_all] to change the text color and other styles. [divsearch] to change the row styles.

 b.
 JavaSctipt: spanSearch and its family, the engine to provide the above shortcodes to function.

+= Copyright =

+The Jimmy Codeviewer, A WordPress Plugin, Copyright 2017 Kenta Ishii Jimmy Codeviewer is distributed under the terms of the GNU GPL

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+== Installation ==

+From "Plugins" of your admin page, just search and install "Jimmy Codeviewer".
+Make sure to activate "Jimmy Codeviewer" in "Installed Plugins", a "Plugins" sub menu.

+You can download and test the latest version of this plugin from GitHub public repository. https://github.com/JimmyKenMerchant/jimmy-codeviewer/

+This Plugin uses several text domains.
+Names of shortcodes may conflict with shortcodes in other plugins.
+The name of post type, "jArticle" is considering its unique naming, but even "jArticle", this name may conflict with other names.
+LATEX, a renowned digital document preparation system, uses "jarticle" as a Japanese document class.
+But I think, in WordPress, "jArticle" as one of post types is unique naming.
+Before activating this plugin, make sure to check naming conflict between this plugin and others.
+Embedded CSS in this plugin uses several names for HTML ids and classes, such as "magazine-content".
+If you meet any naming conflict in whole HTML ids or classes in your page, change these names to save each unique naming.
+Changing names of ids and classes in "style-codeviewer.css" does not affect functions of shortcodes in this plugin.

+This plugin wants encoding of the text is UTF-8, otherwise you meet empty return of HTML code.
+Setting UTF-8 to mb_detect_encoding and mb_convert_encoding is useful.
+Plus, you can use UTF-8 as PHP default, e.g., set "default_charset = UTF-8" in php.ini.
+You may need settings of Multibyte String Extension (php-mbstring) and more to fit UTF-8 encoding.
+Make sure to set UTF-8 in HTML, e.g., write "<meta charset="UTF-8">" in head tag.
+In addition, MySQL's Table charset needs utf8mb4, collate needs utf8mb4_unicode_ci.
+UTF-8 is ultimatelly in-bytes format for Unicode.
+If you want to search raw Unicode, you may need utf-16 style Unicode sucn as "/\x{2010}/u".

+== Frequently Asked Questions ==

 = Tutorial =